Aref-Akminasi/aws-developer-associate/Security.md

 - Secure storage for configuration and secrets
 - KMS encryption is optional
+- Has version tracking to see previous versions
 - Security through IAM
-- Has version tracking to see previous versions
+- No secret rotation out of the box (can enable rotation using Lambda triggered by EventBridge every X days)
-- Make sure the service consuming the parameter has access to SSM and to KMS if the secret is encrypted (in order to decrypt it)
+- **Make sure the service consuming the parameter has access to SSM and to KMS if the secret is encrypted (in order to decrypt it)**
-- No secret rotation (can enable rotation using Lambda triggered by EventBridge every X days)

 ## SSM - Integrations

-- Notifications with Amazon EventBridge (ex: notify the user for parameters that will soon expire)
+- Notifications with Amazon EventBridge (ex: notify the user for parameters that will soon expire **for SSM Advanced**)
+- Rotation with EventBridge.
+No secret rotation out of the box (can enable rotation using Lambda triggered by EventBridge every X days)
-- Integration with CloudFormation to reference parameters using the `resolve` keyword ex: `{{resolve:ssm:S3AccessControl:2}}`
+- Integration with CloudFormation to reference parameters using the `resolve` keyword ex: `resolve:ssm:S3AccessControl:2`

 ## SSM - Store Hierarchy